iohubos/iohubos/README.md

 IOhubOS is the Open Source evolution of the proprietary IOhub technology developed by [EZ VPN](https://iohubdocs.ezvpn.online/).

+IOhubOS is backward compatible with the existing IOhub; existing IOhub application can be exported and deployed on IOhubOS.

 While the existing IOhub technology is proprietary, it is still used in many industries and is used in a wide range of environments.

 The new IOhubOS aims to become the de-facto standard operating system for Industrial and IIoT environments.